 She thought she was big stuff in her giant chair.

 After nearly three years of uncertainty filled with the ups and downs of scary news followed by positive progress followed by more unknown, we finally had a tangible diagnosis.
-Emelyn has a DDX3X mutation on her X chromosome.
-It’s a condition that only effects females – talk about a girls only club.
+Emelyn has a mutation on her DDX3X gene on her X chromosome.
+It’s a condition that almost exclusively affects females—talk about a girls-only club.
 As I write this post, approximately three days after the call, I can say this diagnosis day was one of the better ones.
 We’ve developed quite an optimism about Emelyn and no matter what the coming months and years reveal, I can’t help but think our faith in God and Emelyn’s larger than life giggle won’t change that.
 Click here to learn more about Emelyn's diagnosis.

 |Emelyn demonstrating the proper way to sit|